COSC-499-W2023/year-long-project-team-14/docs/weekly logs/TeamLog_Week6and7.md

 - Player bullets
 - Player collisions with other objects
 - Player animations for Player 1 Red mage (walking, attacking, dying)
-- Player animations for Player 2 Green mage (walking, attacking, dying)
+- Player animations for Player 2 Cyan mage (walking, attacking, dying)
 - Create The level template that will be used in the future for creating other levels
 - Create The main menu
 - Create The pause menu